japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StateStoreAwareZipPartitionsHelper.md

 )(f: (Iterator[T], Iterator[U]) => Iterator[V]): RDD[V]
 ----

-`stateStoreAwareZipPartitions` simply creates a new <<spark-sql-streaming-StateStoreAwareZipPartitionsRDD.adoc#, StateStoreAwareZipPartitionsRDD>>.
+`stateStoreAwareZipPartitions` simply creates a new <<spark-sql-streaming-StateStoreAwareZipPartitionsRDD.md#, StateStoreAwareZipPartitionsRDD>>.

-NOTE: `stateStoreAwareZipPartitions` is used exclusively when `StreamingSymmetricHashJoinExec` physical operator is requested to <<spark-sql-streaming-StreamingSymmetricHashJoinExec.adoc#doExecute, execute and generate a recipe for a distributed computation (as an RDD[InternalRow])>>.
+NOTE: `stateStoreAwareZipPartitions` is used exclusively when `StreamingSymmetricHashJoinExec` physical operator is requested to <<spark-sql-streaming-StreamingSymmetricHashJoinExec.md#doExecute, execute and generate a recipe for a distributed computation (as an RDD[InternalRow])>>.